herrkraatz/react-unit-testing/README.md

     - This is already an Integration Test, but:
     - We will cover it shortly below: [Integration Tests between React Component and the Redux State](#chapter3) :-)

+### IMPORTANT CAUTION:
+The npm packages might have discovered vulnerabilities by now.
+So do not use the combination of our npm versions in your production environment, but within a test environment instead that is sandboxed from your production network.
+Unfortunately the author has no time right now to always keep the npm packages at their latest versions and ensure that their combination still play successfully together.
+The tuturial is supposed to show how it works and should help building working prototypes to make life easier for you.

 ## Table of Contents

 1. [Getting started](#chapter1)